fhdk/manjaro-user-guide/README.md

 The style in use is [tufte-book](http://wiki.lyx.org/Layouts/Tufte-book).
 This provides a very professional layout with minimal fuss.

+## Download

+Want a PDF instead of the source?
+Grab it from the associated [release](http://sourceforge.net/projects/manjarolinux/files/release/) directory on SourceForge.

 ## Installation

 To enable the tufte-book layout within LyX on Manjaro you will need to install the following packages: